bmantoni/futbol/README.md

 1. Mouse/touch support
 2. Status bar with message output
-3. Latency calculation
+3. Latency display
 4. Observer mode (players > 2)

 ## Deployment
 GitHub actions used to deploy the front-end to S3 and backend to ECS.
 CloudFront used to serve everything - static S3 content and API requests to container (wss WebSocket and HTTPS POSTs.)
+Lambda used to update the LB SG to restrict to CloudFront IPs.

+`terraform apply` to deploy it.